EChesters/DataVis/06_session/lecture_notes.md

         , sel []
         ]
 ```

+**MY NOTE: ** seFields means that the selection is the related fields not just single selection.

 {(task|} How would you change the projection so that all crime types in the same month as the selected data point are highlighted?
 Try amending the example above to do this.{|task)}